libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## Agent configuration

 Edit the agent configuration file and verify that the server IP address is correct.
-Continue with disabling email notifications.
+Continue with disabling email notifications as [Slack](#slack-integration) will be our preferred channel.

 ```shell-session:no-line-numbers
 client@ubuntu:~$ sudo nano /var/ossec/etc/ossec.conf